 When you export a solution by using the web application, in the Export System Settings (Advanced) step, you can select which system settings to include in your solution.
 These options are available to developers by using the ExportSolutionRequest via the members available in the request.
 See the remarks for the request for details about which settings are included.

 You can pick a target version when you export a solution.
 You can export a solution that is compliant with earlier versions.
-More information: Export a solution for a specific CRM version.
+More information: Export a solution for a specific Dynamics 365 version.

 You should import an unmanaged solution in the following situations: